- This event has passed.

 Kelowna, BC V1V 1V7 Canada + Google Map

 - Event Type

 - Thesis Defence

-- Health, Research & Innovation, Science, Technology & Engineering
+- Health, Research and Innovation, Science, Technology and Engineering